-The Council, in the FY 2013 Budget Support Act of 2012, asked the Chairman of the PCSB to lead the 12-member task force to research and examine neighborhood preference for charter schools in the District of Columbia.
+The Council, in the FY 2013 Budget Support Act of 2012, asked the Chairman of PCSB to lead the 12-member task force to research and examine neighborhood preference for public charter schools in the District of Columbia.
 Below is a copy of the report:

 Task Force Members

-According to the legislation, the task force members are:
+According to the legislation, task force members include:

 - Chairman of the DC Public Charter School Board, Brian W. Jones, JD;

 - Chairman of the DC City Council, Beverly Wheeler, Designee;

 - Office of the State Superintendent of Education, Jose Alvarez;